The usual characters:

 You have to scream above the music, the kind you always hated (or thought you did) and that they listen to for a laugh: metallic, pompous, simple-minded stuff that thunders with false profundity; the singers possess high, indistinguishable voices (you blush and shrug when the trio quizzes you and you get the bands confused; there’s so much you don’t know, that you missed) and use the word Satan a lot.
 And paradise.
 And forever.
 Any one of these songs (they are rather rousing, you must admit) could easily be the national anthem of a country composed entirely of strip malls and suburban tracts, in which packs of plaid-shirted boys (small but somehow menacing, like the flying monkeys in The Wizard of Oz) drive ’round ravines on mountain bikes, shouting a steady stream of insults.
 Sometimes at each other.
 Sometimes at you: your fat legs, your thin legs, your tight brown braids…

 You sit with the trio in the attic.
 Reach for popcorn.
-Start Beer No. 3.
+Start Beer #3.
 Smoke shakily, and too much.
 They laugh again about the time they walked naked down Queen Street; the night they stole a neighbour’s black-stableboy-lawn-ornament and replaced it with a little burning cross…

-The trio’s T-shirts, posters and album covers all seem to have been executed by the same artist — ectoplasmic beasts (they look like bug-eyed chunks of vomit) ride low-slung over-customized choppers; snakes twist through the eye sockets of glowing green skulls.
+The trio’s T-shirts, posters and album covers all seem to have been executed by the same artist — ectoplasmic beasts like bug-eyed chunks of vomit ride low-slung over-customized choppers; snakes twist through the eye sockets of glowing green skulls.
 Another sip of beer.
 You imagine bats are hanging from the ceiling, dark and fuzzy — the aborted fetuses of an unholy union between the glazed ducks in a Chinese restaurant window & a black velvet painting of Elvis.
-The drinks served by the Assistant are having their desired affect…
+The drinks served by the Assistant are having their desired effect…

 You turn to Count Beanbag.
 His hooded eyes are like deep dark pools of something or other.